 Today’s tour will see you cycle out of Antwerp on a beautiful cycle path along the picturesque tidal Schelde River to St. Amands, your home for the night.
 There is only one way to describe the landscape around the Schelde and that is “magnificent”.
 It is without doubt one of the natural highlights of the tour.
 Dinner on board.

-Today you will cycle through the beautiful Flemish countryside of western Flanders to Bruges, widely described as the ‘Venice of the North’ and arguably the most beautiful of all the Flemish cities.
-Bruges attracts more than two million visitors every year who come to see the picturesque medieval town centre of the UNESCO World Heritage-listed historic city and a long list of historic attractions.
-An outstanding example of a medieval historic settlement, Bruges has managed to maintain its historic fabric as it has evolved over the centuries, with the result that today the city’s original Gothic buildings form an integral part of the town's identity.
-While you are here you can visit one of Bruges' many museums or simply take in the stunning beauty of this unforgettable city from the comfort of a sidewalk café.
-Dinner tonight will be in town in a restaurant of your choice (recommendations available on board).
+Today you will cycle from Gent through the beautiful Flemish countryside of western Flanders to Bruges, widely described as the "Venice of the North" and arguably the most beautiful of all the Flemish cities.
+Bruges attracts more than two million visitors every year who cime to see the picturesque medieval town center of the UNESCO World Heritage-listed historic city and a long list of historic attractions.
+An outstanding example of a medieval historic settlement, Bruges has managed to maintain its historic fabric as it has evolved over the centuries, with the result that today the city´s original Gothic buildings from an integral part of the town´s identity.
+While you are here you can visit one of Bruges many museums or simply take in the stunning beauty and culture of this unforgettable city from the comfort of a sidewalk café.
+Dinner tonight (not included) will be in town in a restaurant of your choice (recommendations available on board).

 Your final day of cycling takes you along a quiet canal and past beautiful poplar trees through an attractive polder landscape (a polder is a low-lying tract of land enclosed by embankments) dotted with small farm houses to the North Sea coast.
 Here you can swim in the sea along an inviting sandy beach and visit any one of numerous cafés if you want.
 Whilst returning to Bruges, you will cycle along a small picturesque canal.

 End of your tour: Disembarkation after breakfast until 9.30 a.m.